 This is complicated.
 Novig currently operates as a sweepstakes-model peer-to-peer platform under state sweepstakes law, which is how it reaches most US states without individual sports-betting licenses.
 It is not yet CFTC-regulated.
 Through 2024 and 2025, anti-sweepstakes legislation forced Novig out of multiple lucrative states — New York, New Jersey (August 2025), California, Michigan, Nevada, and several others.
 As of April 2026 it is unavailable in Alabama, Colorado, Idaho, Louisiana, Michigan, Montana, Nevada, and Tennessee, and the available-state list continues to shift.
 In January 2026 Novig filed a formal application with the CFTC to become a Designated Contract Market, and its $75M Series B in March 2026 was explicitly raised to fund that transition.
 The migration will not be instant — CFTC DCM applications typically take 12 to 24 months.
 Until it closes, Novig's legal status varies state by state and should be verified against the current app availability list before you sign up.

 The Novig app is modern, fast, and feels more like Robinhood than DraftKings.
-The peer-to-peer matching is mostly invisible to the user — you see prices on a line and tap to bet.
+The peer-to-peer matching is mostly invisible to the player — you see prices on a line and tap to bet.
 The main frustration is liquidity on non-mainline markets, where your order may sit unmatched or partially filled.
-Customer support has a solid reputation among power users.
+Customer support has a solid reputation among power players.

 Editor's Verdict